 What is a dental implant?

-A dental implant is a titanium screw fixture that is painlessly placed into your bone.
-After the implant integrates and the site has healed, the dental implant is then restored with an abutment which supports the ceramic tooth that mimics the size, color, and the shape of the original tooth.
+A dental implant is a titanium screw fixture placed almost painlessly into the jaw bone at the site of a missing tooth.
+It takes approximately 6 weeks for the implant to integrate into the bone.
+After the implant integrates and the site has healed, we permanently affix an abutment to the implant supporting a custom-made ceramic tooth that mimics the size, color, and the shape of your original tooth.

 What is the dental implant procedure?
 How is a dental Implant placed?

-What is the recovery like after a dental implant procedure?
+What is recovery like after a dental implant procedure?

-It varies.
-The majority of patients report no pain at all.
+It varies from patient to patient.
+The majority of patients report minimal discomfort.
 Most patients continue their daily routine after the procedure and are free to go back to work the following day.
-Smaller percentage of patients report slight discomfort and a little swelling.
-Pain is controlled with Ibuprofen and salt water rinses.
+A smaller percentage of patients report slight discomfort and a little swelling after the procedure.
+We can manage the pain with over-the-counter medications and salt rinses.

 How long do dental Implants last?